Jon Bruce, MD, FACS, FASMBS, Board Certified General Surgeon

-Dr. Jon Bruce, MD, DACS, FASMBS is dedicated to providing results-oriented weight loss surgery to every patient.
+Dr. Jon Bruce, MD, FACS, FASMBS is dedicated to providing results-oriented weight loss surgery to every patient.
 In addition to Bariatrics, Dr. Bruce performs a wide variety of general and advanced laparoscopic procedures.
 He has privileges at Rex Hospital, Rex Surgery Center of Cary, Wake Med Cary Hospital, North Carolina Specialty Hospital, and Alamance Regional Medical Center.

 Dr. Jon Bruce is a Member of: